 What is Humanistic Judaism?

 Humanistic Judaism is a human-centered philosophy.
-Humanism is the belief that we all have the power and responsibility to shape our own lives in an ethical and moral way, independent of supernatural authority; that we should take accountability for our decisions and actions, and respect the dignity of others while working toward group goals.
+Humanism is the belief that we all have the power and responsibility to shape our own lives in an ethical and moral way, independent of supernatural authority; that we should be accountable for our own decisions and actions, and respect the dignity of others while working toward group goals.
 We believe that only people can solve human problems.

 Humanistic Jews combine that belief with the secular celebration of Jewish identity and culture.
 We take pride in our identity as Jews and in the history and achievements of the Jewish people.
 We view that history as the consequences of purely human actions and natural occurrences.